2022 Waltham Forest London Borough Council election: Electoral process

 Waltham Forest, like other London borough councils, elects all of its councillors at once every four years.
 The 2022 election was by multi-member first-past-the-post voting, with each ward being represented by two or three councillors.
 Electors had as many votes as there were councillors to be elected in their ward, with the top two or three being elected.

 All registered electors (British, Irish, Commonwealth and European Union citizens) living in London aged 18 or over were entitled to vote in the election.
-People who live at two addresses in different councils, such as university students with different term-time and holiday addresses, are entitled to be registered for and vote in elections for both local authorities.
-Voting in-person at polling stations will take place from 7:00 to 22:00 on election day, and voters will be able to apply for postal votes or proxy votes in advance of the election.
+People who lived at two addresses in different councils, such as university students with different term-time and holiday addresses, were entitled to be registered for and vote in elections for both local authorities.
+Voting in-person at polling stations took place from 7:00 to 22:00 on election day, and voters were able to apply for postal votes or proxy votes in advance of the election.